hyperledger/fabric/docs/source/whatis.md

 submitting application transactions, modifying the configuration of the network or deploying a smart contract are recorded on the blockchain following an endorsement policy that was established for the network and relevant transaction type.
-Rather than being completely anonymous the guilty party can be easily identified and the incident handled in accordance with the terms of the governance model.
+Rather than being completely anonymous, the guilty party can be easily identified and the incident handled in accordance with the terms of the governance model.